s-gv/orangeforum/README.md

 When using i2p, the listening port will be set by the i2p configuration, and arguments passed to -addr will be canceled out.

+### Docker

+To build the an image for running orangeforum within docker from source, first clone this git repository and change to it's directory.
+Then run:

+        docker build -t $(whoami)/orangeforum .

+To use within docker, you can run by creating a data container interactively to set up the superuser, then automatically close:

+        docker run -i -t --name orangeforum-volume \
+            --volumes orangeforum:/opt/orangeforum \
+            $(whoami)/orangeforum orangeforum -createsuperuser

+Then, run orangeforum as a docker daemon, using the volume from the other docker
+container:

+        docker run -i -t -d -e args="" \
+            --name orangeforum \
+            --volumes-from orangeforum-volume \
+            -p 127.0.0.0:9123:9123 \
+            $(whoami)/orangeforum

+If you want, you can check if it's running, for instance

+        docker logs orangeforum

 Commands
 --------